-In the case of the family house, only one daughter is eligible to inherit it.
-Thus, where a family has more than one daughter, either the eldest or the last female child inherits the house.
-The right to inherit and use the ancestral land and family house comes with obligations to members of the family and lineage.
+inherit and use the ancestral land and family house comes with obligations to members of the family and lineage.
 Women, not men, are held responsible for taking care of their parents in their old age, a practice contrary to Islamic teaching.
 Men are not expected to care for their elderly parents as they leave their natal residence to live with the wife's after getting married.

-In addition, women are expected to provide accommodation and assistance to close matrilineal kin in times of need, especially to their male siblings and to their mother's brothers, referred to as the "buapak kadim".
+In addition women are also expected to provide accommodation and assistance to close matrilineal kin in their times of need, especially to their male siblings and to their mother's brothers, referred to as the "buapak kadim".
 Situations in which such relatives require assistance are many.
-For instance, a man may have a temporary tiff with his wife and feeling peeved decides to leave his marital home for a while.
+For instance, a man may have a temporary tiff with his wife and feeling peeved decided to leave his marital home for a while.
 He may divorce his wife; or his wife may have died.
-Under such circumstances, he has to leave his wife's place and return to his natal village, to the house of his close matrilineal kin i.e. his mother's, if she is still alive; his sisters or his sisters' daughters, his maternal female cousins, etc.
+Under such circumstances he has to leave his wife's place and return to his natal village, to the house of his close matrilineal kins i.e his mother's, if she is still alive; his sisters' or his sisters' daughters'; his maternal female cousins'; etc..

-Titles and status are also passed through the female line.
+Titles and statuses are also passed through the female line.
 Among these are offices in the traditional political system which are retained until today.
 Examples are the post of Undang, Penghulu Luak, Lembaga and Buapak.
-These posts are held by men, and in the old days they were important as they commanded power and respect and from which the incumbents derived an income.
-Today, these posts are given official recognition by the state government and the incumbents are given allowances of varying amounts.
-At the lowest level of the hierarchy, a minor chief may get a stipend of a few hundred dollars a year, and at the top rung, the Undang receives a four-figure monthly salary in addition to other privileges.
-These posts which are transmitted matrilineally are held in rotation by a selected number of lineage groups.
-Thus an Undang, for example, will not transmit the post he holds to his son but to his matrilineal heir i.e. a son of a classificatory sister from anyone of the select group of "ruling families".
-(See Diagram 2).
+These posts are held by men, and in the old days they were important statuses which commanded power and respect and from which the incumbants derived an income.
+Today, these posts are given official recognition by the state government and the incumbants are given allowances of varying amounts.
+At the lowest level of the hierarchy, a minor chief may get a stipend of a few hundred dollars a year, and at the top rung, the Undang receives a four figure monthly salary in addition to other privileges.
+These posts which are transmitted matrilineally are held in rotation by a select number of lineage groups.
+Thus an Undang, for example, will not transmit the post he holds to his son but to his matrilineal heir i.e a son of one of his classificatory sister's from anyone of the select group of "ruling families".
+(See diagram 2).